Loading...

 Samples are now labeled with their 5-AZA Dose group (Figure 5).

-Samples cluster based on treatment group and the 5μM and 10μM groups are more similar to each other than to the 0μM group.
+Samples from the 5μM and 10μM groups are more similar to each other than to the 0μM group.

 We can save the heatmap as a publication-quality image.

-Choose size and resolution using the Save as SVG dialog (Figure 6)
+Choose format, size and resolution in the Export image dialog (Figure 6)

 In the DESeq2 report, you can select to view additional information about the statistical results for a gene or select to view the region in Chromosome View.
 Chromosome View is discussed in the next section of the tutorial.